billba/prague/docs/Dialogs.md

 1. Initiate the game when the user types 'start game'
 2. Catch-all to help users

-If you guessed that `dialog.activate('game')` calls `gameConstructor`, you're absolutely correct.
-Once the game dialog has been activated, `dialog.first` will first attempt to route messages to `gameRouter`.
-And if that dialog's router calls `dialog.end()` then it is deactivated, returning everything to its original state.
+`dialog.routeTo` checks to see if the named dialog is currently activated.
+If not, it checks the supplied condition.
+If that succeeds, the dialog is activated (calling its constructor).
+On the dialog was already activated, it routes the message to that dialog's router.
+If that dialog's router calls `dialog.end()` then it is deactivated, returning everything to its original state.

 Finally we route to this dialog from our application router: